OpenBMB/MiniCPM-V/README_en.md

 ## News <!-- omit in toc -->

+* [2024.04.18] We create a HuggingFace Space to host the demo of MiniCPM-V 2.0 at [here](https://huggingface.co/spaces/openbmb/MiniCPM-V-2)!
 * [2024.04.17] MiniCPM-V-2.0 supports deploying [WebUI Demo](#webui-demo) now!
 * [2024.04.15] MiniCPM-V-2.0 now also supports [fine-tuning](https://github.com/modelscope/swift/blob/main/docs/source/Multi-Modal/minicpm-v-2最佳实践.md) with the SWIFT framework!
 * [2024.04.12] We open-source MiniCPM-V-2.0, which achieves comparable performance with Gemini Pro in understanding scene text and outperforms strong Qwen-VL-Chat 9.6B and Yi-VL 34B on <a href="https://rank.opencompass.org.cn/leaderboard-multimodal">OpenCompass</a>, a comprehensive evaluation over 11 popular benchmarks.
 Click <a href="https://openbmb.vercel.app/minicpm-v-2">here</a> to view the MiniCPM-V 2.0 technical blog.